carmenbianca/report-liferay/plan.md

 @current.
 What is the current process of licensing compliance?

 @needs.
-What are the demands, requirements and limitations of Liferay in the context of automating their licensing policies?
+What are the demands, requirements, and limitations of Liferay in the context of automating their licensing policies?

 @solutions.
 What are the available technical solutions in the field of